vmkcom/dropbox-js/doc/coffee_faq.md

 * You can add methods to the prototype classes such as `Dropbox.Client` to implement custom operations. _Please open an issue if you think your addition is generally useful!_
-* You can replace internal classes such as `Dropbox.Xhr` (or selectively replace methods) with wrappers that tweak the original behavior
+* You can replace internal classes such as `Dropbox.Util.Xhr` (or selectively replace methods) with wrappers that tweak the original behavior